mattn/strtod/README.md

 # strtod

-This code is written for Vim to add locale-undepended strtod(3).
+This code was written to add locale-undepended strtod(3) on Vim.

 ## License